 Do I need final expense insurance if I’m a veteran?
-Burial benefits for veterans max out at $2,000 for a service-related death and $300 otherwise.
+Burial benefits for veterans max out at $2,000 for a service-related death and as little as $300 otherwise.
 Veterans also qualify for free burial in national cemeteries.
 However, as we’ve discussed, the average cost for a funeral and burial is around $7,131.
 So even if you do qualify for these benefits, it is likely there will still be a large financial sum not accounted for.
 Final expense insurance is flexible enough to fill in the gaps.

 Won’t the provisions set aside in my will be enough?
 Making arrangements for your funeral through a will can lack results.
 This is because wills are often read after the funeral takes place and because they have to go through probate court before provisions can be executed.
 The process can take several months, even in best-case scenarios.
 While it’s possible that the person who ends up paying for the funeral will be reimbursed once the will makes it through court and other bills are paid off, it is unlikely that it will provide any immediate relief when it comes to your final expenses.